14 Best Things to Do in Katy, TX

 14. Take a Day Trip to Houston

-There are so many things to do in Houston, located just 30 minutes outside Katy, that you should schedule a day trip here during your stop in Katy.
+There are so many fun attractions in Houston, located just 30 minutes outside Katy, that you should schedule a day trip here during your stop in Katy.
 Houston has fantastic museums, and you can buy a one-day museum pass for entry to many of them.
 The city's museum district encompasses the Houston Zoo, Houston Museum of Natural Resources, and the Children's Museum.

 There are many free things to do in Houston, like the Miller Outdoor Theater, which you can visit for outdoor music, theater, or dance performances from March through November.
 The Discovery Green multi-use park located downtown is a central spot for markets in the summer and ice-skating in the winter.
 You can also take a free 90-minute Port Houston Boat Tour along the Houston Ship Channel, which is a great way to see Houston during a day trip.